 Prior to that, for most of the past 25 years, I worked in mid-level leadership positions for Whole Foods Market.

-Over the decades with Whole Foods, I learned an enourmous amount not only about running a large multi-million dollar business, but also all aspects of running a large facility; from hiring, firing, customer service and detailed financial reporting.
+Over the decades with Whole Foods, I learned an enormous amount not only about running a large multi-million dollar business, but also all aspects of running a large facility; from hiring, firing, customer service, and detailed financial reporting.

-I know Whole Foods seems like a huge multi-national coporation now (especially since Amazon bought them), but believe it or not, there were only 5 stores in the company when I started.
+I know Whole Foods seems like a huge multi-national corporation now (especially since Amazon bought them), but believe it or not, there were only 5 stores in the company when I started.

 Outside of work, I like to spend time with my kids and prior to the dawn of 5th grade, I often spent hours each week helping in their classrooms.

-I try and keep up with the minor repairs on our home, go to church on Sundays and help out a lot around the house since my wife not only takes care of our newest edition born in 2017, but is working on her college degree at night.
+I try and keep up with the minor repairs on our home, go to church on Sundays and help out a lot around the house since my wife not only takes care of our newest addition born in 2017 but is working on her college degree at night.